dhellmann/pymotw-3/source/pdb/index.rst

     > .../pdb_step.py(10)f()
     -> def f(n):

-One more step moves execution to the first line of :func:`f` and starts the loop.
+One more :command:`step` moves execution to the first line of :func:`f` and starts the loop.

 ::